 Responsibilities of Sponsoring Members.
 Members who submit and those who sponsor abstracts make a commitment to attend the meeting if the presentation is accepted.
 The sponsoring member accepts responsibility to ensure that all authors endorse the submission and are aware of its contents.

 Submission Withdrawals.
 If it is necessary to withdraw a submission, please notify the Program Chair as soon as possible.

 Submission Format.
-Submissions will be accepted by web.
+Submissions will be accepted by web from March 1, 2013 through April 1, 2013.
 Those who are unable to access the web can contact the Program Chair for alternative submission instructions.
-Detailed instructions are available on the SRP web page:
+Web submission instructions are available at the submission portal: http://conference.psychopathology.org

 In general, each individual abstract should not exceed 200 words.
 For symposia/panel discussions, the chairperson should include an abstract for the symposium/panel discussion as a whole (200 words) as well as individual abstracts for each presentation (each 200 words).
+These should be submitted by the chairperson via the file upload feature as a single document (either .doc or .pdf).
 The overall abstract should include an overview of the content, as well as information about how discussion will be incorporated into the presentation.
 For symposia/panel discussions/paper submissions, an LCD projector will be made available.
 Abstract submissions will be listed and archived online.

 Please contact the program committee for more information: